munabedan/iceberg/docs-new/README.md

 ### How links work in this project

-Wherever the `docs_dir` points to for a given MkDocs project, becomes the root of that project and [all links are relative to it](https://www.mkdocs.org/user-guide/writing-your-docs/#internal-links).
-In the Iceberg docs, the top level root is in the `./site` directory and `./site/docs/<version>` is the root for each versioned doc project.
+The [`docs_dir`](https://www.mkdocs.org/user-guide/configuration/#docs_dir) points to the directory containing the source markdown files for an MkDocs project.
+By default, this points to the `./docs` directory and generates the static site in the [`site_dir`](https://www.mkdocs.org/user-guide/configuration/#site_dir) becomes the root of that project and [all links are relative to it](https://www.mkdocs.org/user-guide/writing-your-docs/#internal-links).
+In the Iceberg docs, since the top-level site and versioned docs are contained in the same directory, they all live under the canonoical `/docs` directory.
+The `/docs/docs` directory follows the mkdocs convention, while the `/docs/docs/docs` directory is an analog to the "Docs" navigation tab.
+Under this directory, you'll find the `/docs/docs/docs/nightly` directory, which contains the current state of the documentation in the `main` branch.
+All previously versioned docs, will be mounted using git worktree at this location, following the `/docs/docs/docs/<version>` format.
+The `latest` directory, will simply be a second copy of the latest version under a `latest` release tag.

 ```
-.
+./docs/
-├── site
+├── _docs_
 │   ├── docs
+│   │  ├── nightly
+│   │  │   ├── _docs_
+│   │  │   └── mkdocs.yml
 │   │  ├── latest
+│   │  │   ├── _docs_
-│   │  │   └── mkdocs.yml(docs_dir='.')
+│   │  │   └── mkdocs.yml
 │   │  └── 1.3.1
+│   │      ├── _docs_
-│   │      └── mkdocs.yml(docs_dir='.')
+│   │      └── mkdocs.yml
 │   └─ javadoc
 │      ├── latest
 │      └── 1.3.1
-└── mkdocs.yml(docs_dir='site')
+└── mkdocs.yml
 ```

 When `mkdocs-monorepo-plugin` compiles, it must first build the versioned documentation sites before aggregating the top-level site with the generated.
 Due to the delayed aggregation of subdocs of `mkdocs-monorepo-plugin` there may be warnings that display for the versioned docs that compile without being able to reference documentation it expects outside of the immediate poject due to being off by one or more directories.
 In other words, if the relative linking required doesn't mirror the directory layout on disk, these errors will occur.
 The only place this occurs now is with the nav link to javadoc.
 For more information, refer to: <https://github.com/backstage/mkdocs-monorepo-plugin#usage>